pulibrary/tigerdata-app/docs/aterm_101.md

 You'll need to enter your credentials for the server that you want to connect to.

+See the [local documents](https://github.com/pulibrary/tiger-data-app/blob/main/docs/local_development.md) for starting your local server or connect to the development server.

-The credentials for the development server are under LastPass.
+The credentails for the development server (td-meta1.princeton.edu) are your princeton credentails, utilizing the `princeton` Domain.
+Choose `HTPS` as you transport.
 Note that you must be on the VPN to connect to the development server.

 ## Basic commands